Adventures with Dogs: 40 Ideas to Go Exploring with Your Furry Companion

 Creating a dog bucket list is a fun way to plan your next adventure and make lasting memories with your furry friend.
 Whether visiting the Grand Canyon, exploring Central Oregon, or attending a dog-friendly festival, there are endless possibilities to add to your dog’s bucket list.

 Planning an outdoor adventure with your dog requires preparation, research, and consideration.
-But with the right planning and mindset, you and your furry friend can have an unforgettable experience exploring the great outdoors together.
+But with the right planning and mindset, you and your pup can have an unforgettable experience exploring together.

 To inspire you, here’s a list of 40 things we’ve done with our dogs!